sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 Not all activity on the map comes from failing links or organic traffic shifts.
 There is also intentional 'breakage' happening behind the scenes to test BGP propagation.

 It turns out RIPE RIS operates [Routing Beacons](https://ris.ripe.net/docs/routing-beacons/).
 Routing Beacons are prefixes deliberately announced and withdrawn on a fixed schedule, typically every two hours.
-One of them announces and withdrawals every *10 minutes*.
+One of them announces and withdraws every *10 minutes*.
 Researchers use these beacons as a controlled signal inside the global routing table to study BGP propagation and convergence.
 To make the activity list useful, I had to write logic to classify and filter these beacons out of the ranking.

 RIPE also runs "Anchors" alongside these beacons.
 While a beacon prefix constantly flips on and off, an anchor is a prefix permanently announced from the exact same physical router.
 This gives researchers a stable control group.
 They can compare the volatile beacon traffic against a baseline of stable routing from the identical location.